 Note:The input workspace for evaluating batch calculation and validation rules depends on the type of geodatabase the dataset with attribute rules is stored in:

-- File or mobile geodatabases—A geodatabase is the input workspace to evaluate.
+- File geodatabase—The geodatabase is the input workspace to evaluate.

-The following are general steps involved in configuring and evaluating validation rules for datasets in an enterprise geodatabase:
+The following are the general steps involved in configuring and evaluating validation rules:

 - Add the attribute rule to the dataset.